danswart/ryb-book/112-aspirations-missions.Rmd

 ::: {.rmdwarning}
 Esoteric statements made of corporate 'newspeak' are incomprehensible and useless as a guide for action.
 They make me want to 'circle back', 'parachute in' and then 'lean in' so I become 'passionate' about 'unpacking' more 'bandwidth' for the 'stakeholders' who have 'pinged' me about 'pivoting' during my 'deep dive' as a 'change agent' with a 'holistic approach' that gets me to 'think outside the box' and 'push back' about the 'pain points' I feel are not 'robust' or 'actionable' 'outcomes'!

 Instead, I will visit your business, observe the work in action and meet with you next week on Friday at 2 pm to discuss my observations.
 We can meet by phone, live-stream, or in person to discuss what might be done next.
-I will then call you to confirm date, time and your choice of venue.
+I will call or write to confirm date, time and your choice of venue.

 :::